jlaumonier/mlsurvey/doc/architecture.md

 The main_visualize.py program read the logs/ directory and open a web page (using dahs and flask) to visualize all learning results as a table after clicking the 'Search' button.
 The user can choose one or more result to displav them.
 Each time the user select one result, the web ui uses the visualization process to generate the visualization component.
+One generic criteria can be used (in addition to algorithm and dataset) to filter the results.

 ## Visualization process